United States: Living

 Health System

-- Quality of Healthcare
+- The Healthcare System

 - The healthcare system in the United States is the most expensive in the world and figures among the best in terms of overall quality.
 However, compared to other rich and industrialised countries, the U.S. underperforms in terms of access to healthcare, efficiency and equity.
 Health insurance costs are rising faster than wages or inflation, and medical issues are the most common reason for personal bankruptcy in the U.S.